How Long Does THCA Stay in Your System

 • Exercising can also help to metabolize THCA more quickly.

-• There are a number of over-the-counter detox products that claim to help remove THCA from the system, but their effectiveness is not proven.
+• Some over-the-counter detox products claim to remove THCA from the body, but it is unclear if they work.

-Most drug tests focus on detecting THC or its byproducts, which are produced as the body breaks down THC.
+Most drug tests focus on detecting THC or its byproducts, which the body produces as it breaks down THC.

-However, specialized tests can be designed to detect THCA cannabinoid present in marijuana, specifically.
+Specialized tests can detect THCA cannabinoids present in cannabis, specifically.

-This is because THC and its byproducts can accumulate in fat cells and be released slowly over time.
+THC and its byproducts can accumulate in fat cells and release slowly over time.

-As a result, individuals who use cannabis more frequently or in larger amounts may have a longer detection window.
+As a result, individuals who use cannabis more frequently or in more significant amounts may have a longer detection window.

 Metabolism also plays a role in the duration of THCA and THC in the system.